CRFSFS Author Guidelines

 IFT membership is not a prerequisite for publication.

-Traditional (Subscription) Model Publishing Fee
+Traditional (Subscription) Model Publishing is FREE for IFT MEMBERS

-There is no charge for publishing for IFT Premier, Student, or Emeritus members.
+There is no charge for publishing for current IFT Premier, Student, or Emeritus members.
 To join IFT to take advantage of this benefit, visit the Membership page.

 For non-IFT-members and IFT Networking & Engagement members, a traditional-model publication charge of $3,000 per manuscript is assessed prior to publication.